 Many cyclists, including this author, are motivated by a desire to reduce their personal environmental impact.
 Unfortunately, some anti-car activists promote the bicycle in ways that increase the danger and reduce the convenience and enjoyment of cycling.
-How can we promote cycling as an alternative to motoring without the negative consequences caused by uninformed zealots?

 By using fear to sell separate facilities, "bicycle advocates" discourage

 potential cyclists.
 By bicycle advocates (as distinguished from cycling

 advocates), we mean people trying to promote the bicycle without considering or

 understanding the real needs of cyclists.
 Their misguided advocacy